4 Effective Exercises For Using Role-Playing As A Sales Training Tool

 6. Record progress

 Once the sales role-play has come to an end, you’ll use your participant’s progress to determine whether you successfully met your training objectives.
-Furthermore, it would help if you utilised the feedback from stakeholders to gauge if there are any missing weaknesses throughout the entire program.
+Furthermore, it would help if you utilized the feedback from stakeholders to gauge if there are any missing weaknesses throughout the entire program.

 7. Give sales reps actionable feedback

 If you’re spending so much time and effort in using role-play as a sales training tool, you need to focus on providing valuable feedback to your sales team.
-More so, it would help if you did this in a relaxed, clear and concise manner so that they can fully understand how to develop and improve.
+More so, it would help if you did this in a relaxed, clear, and concise manner so that they can fully understand how to develop and improve.

 Also read: What Makes A Winning Sales Coach?
 11 Great Sales Coach Traits